lsst-sqre/sqr-000/index.rst

 Technotes are versioned
 -----------------------

-Traditional scientific publications are published once, and updated only be authoring entirely new publications.
-This necessitates a significant effort to update the literature and also makes it harder for the reader to understand what documents have been deprecated.
-Unlike scientific publications that are published once, technotes can be updated when appropriate.
-Technotes take a software development approach to publication by allowing technotes to be updated in-place when appropriate.
+Technotes take a software development-inspired approach to publishing by allowing technotes to be updated in-place when appropriate.
 The full version history is maintained by git and published on GitHub.
 With GitHub's Zenodo_ integration, new releases are archived through Zenodo and given their own DOI (while also being linked to other versions).